Revolutionary-Games/Thrive/README.md

 If you have game development skills, you can apply to the team [here](https://revolutionarygamesstudio.com/application/).

+The planning board contains all issues and pull requests grouped by their priority and status.
+It can be found [here](https://github.com/orgs/Revolutionary-Games/projects/2).

 ### Programmers
 Thrive is written in C# with a few helper scripts written in ruby.
 In order to work on the C# you need to compile Thrive yourself.
 You can